The Dynasty: Roc La Familia

 The Dynasty: Roc La Familia is the fifth studio album by American rapper Jay-Z, featuring prominent appearances from signees of Roc-A-Fella Records.
-It was released on October 31, 2000, by Roc-A-Fella Records and Def Jam Recordings.
-Its lead single, "I Just Wanna Love U (Give It 2 Me)", produced by the Neptunes, became one of Jay-Z's most successful singles peaking at number 11 on the Billboard Hot 100.
+It was released on October 31, 2000, by Roc-A-Fella Records and The Island Def Jam Music Group.
+Its lead single, "I Just Wanna Love U (Give It 2 Me)", produced by the Neptunes, became one of Jay-Z's most successful singles, peaking at number 11 on the Billboard Hot 100.
 The album debuted at number 1 on the Billboard 200, with 557,789 copies sold in its first week.
 The album is certified double platinum by the RIAA.
 The album received positive reviews from critics, and became the 20th highest-selling R&B/Hip-Hop album of the 2000–2010 decade according to Billboard.